maxj-tech/auth-demo/README.md

 - Add `AUTH_SECRET` to `.env` file, randomly generated using `openssl rand -hex 32`

-## TODO
-- describe contents of the .env and .env.local file

-The OAuth configuration details for GitHub and Google were condensed to ensure the updated document remained focused and concise, while still retaining all critical information necessary for understanding and progressing with the project.
-However, recognizing the importance of these OAuth setup steps for a comprehensive understanding, let’s reintegrate and clarify these details:

 ## OAuth Configuration with GitHub and Google